enjeyw/Data-App-Boilerplate/README.md

 - Navigate to the repository section of aws in your chosen location ( for example https://ap-southeast-2.console.aws.amazon.com/ecs/home?region=ap-southeast-2#/repositories) and create a new repository.

-- In dockerrun.aws.json and build_ecs.sh set REPOSITORY_URI to match that of the repository you just created.
-Eg:
+- In dockerrun.aws.json and build_ecs.sh set REPOSITORY_URI (eg `290492953667.dkr.ecr.ap-southeast-2.amazonaws.com/databoilerplate`) to match that of the repository wherever you see '[PUT YOUR REPOSITORY URI HERE]' (4 places)
-`290492953667.dkr.ecr.ap-southeast-2.amazonaws.com/databoilerplate`
 - run build_ecs.sh

 ### Deploy app